keagster1/Organized-TODO/README.md

 --

 ## Features
+  - Merge Multiple JSON Files (Testing):

+    Any JSON file that follows the proper format (see JSON format section below) that is placed in the merge folder will be merged into the master json file.
+You can place any number of files in the merge directory.
+Run the utility with -c to merge.
+Note the merge directory gets deleted during the clean up process so don't put files here unless you are 100% ready to merge.
   - Install Anywhere (Testing):

       This utility has been developed using relative paths which means this utility should work anywhere.
   - Advanced Search (In Development):

-      There are several passable arguments that allow for advanced filtering (see syntax guide below)
+      There are several passable arguments that allow for advanced filtering (see syntax guide below) from very broad to very narrow searches.
+I also plan to impelment nested commands to allow for even better filtering/searching. i.e. -aa "something" -ao "a,b" would return any task with the word something and the word a or b which.
   - Custom Status and Tags (In Development):

       Most TODO applications lock the status to a limited set of options.
 This utility has been designed to allow for free form statuses and